e-clawson/318SBA/README.md

     Created Plants, Zones, and Classification
 - Utilize reasonable data structuring practices.
 (5%)
     - placed all the data into its own folder
-    - will place routes into their own files (maybe just plants routes since it will have all the rest)
+    - placed routes into their own files (maybe just plants routes since it will have all the rest)
 - Create GET routes for all data that should be exposed to the client.
 (5%)
     - created get routes for all data (index.js lines 15, 25, and 29)
 - Create POST routes for data, as appropriate.
 At least one data category should allow for client creation via a POST request.
 (5%)